-Office Manager:

-Erin Smith, erinsmith@ufl.edu
+Office Manager: Erin Smith, erinsmith@ufl.edu

-• The Office Manager works with the Chair on budgetary and financial issues.
+• The Office Manager works with the Chair on HR, budgetary, and financial issues.
 She also supervises all the office staff.
-This is who you see if you have payroll issues.
+This is who to see if you have payroll issues.

-Academic Assistant:

-Melissa Hale, melissa.hale@ufl.edu
+Academic Assistant: Melissa Hale, melissa.hale@ufl.edu

-• The Academic Assistant works with the Associate Chair and Undergraduate Coordinator in arranging schedules for undergraduates, orchestrating registration, and a variety of tasks related to the undergraduate academic program.
+• The Academic Assistant works with the Associate Chair and Undergraduate Coordinator in arranging schedules for undergraduates, orchestrating registration, scheduling classes, and a variety of tasks related to the undergraduate academic program.